 FUNDING PRIORITY: Diversity, Inclusion & Trauma Treatment

-Refugee and Immigrant Assistance Center (RIAC), Boston, to expand the training available to staff and increase child care capacity.
+NS4G awarded grants to VISIONS, Inc. to kick start a social media campaign and host two gatherings for continued training and community dialogue and to the Refugee and Immigrant Assistance Center (RIAC), Boston, to expand the training available to staff and to increase child care capacity.

 FUNDING PRIORITY: Post-Incarceration Reintegration & Community Mental Health

-Project Place, to expand the CREW program by creating an Employment Career Center and re-entry support group.
+NS4G awarded grants to Bridge Over Troubled Waters to help hire a mental health counselor to help homeless youth and to Project Place to expand the CREW program by creating an Employment Career Center and re-entry support group.

 FUNDING PRIORITY: Intimate Partner Violence & Thriving Families